 On the individual front, both Glencore and Anglo American also faced their own challenges and triumphs.
 Latest Anglo American H1 results (26 July) pleased investors, with EBITDA growing 11% YoY (beating consensus expectations), copper production +19%, metallurgical coal +17%, diamonds +8%.
 Dividend was increased by 2%, while full-year production outlook was reiterated for diamonds, nickel & coal, increased for platinum, though lowered for iron ore.

 Latest Glencore results (8 August), however, disappointed, with H1 EBITDA at the lower end of consensus expectations, unchanged dividend and reported volatile price environment.
 Rising costs were partially blamed for the forecast miss.

 Legal issues continue to provide additional drag to Glencore’s share price, including the ongoing US Department of Justice investigation into bribery and money laundering, with the shares falling over 8% on the day of the announcement (3 July).
 New mining code in the Democratic Republic of Congo, where Glencore has important operations, is also a source of continued dispute due to higher new taxes levied on the company.

-For daily analytical coverage of the Mining sector and other FTSE 100 stocks, you can also sign up to have our research sent directly to your inbox.
+For daily analytical coverage of the Mining sector and other UK 100 stocks, you can also sign up to have our research sent directly to your inbox.